SidonTheTroll/cave-of-ordeals/Biology/QnA/1-sexual-reproduction-in-flowering-plants.md

 #### 6. What is parthenocarpic fruit?
 Give one example.
 It is possible to develop artificial parthenocarpic fruit?
 #### 7. Mention the advantages of seeds.
 #### 8. What do you understand by seed dormancy?

+# 18/05/24
+#### 1. What is apomixis and what is its importance?
+#### 2. What is polyembryony?
+How is it developed?

+# Exercise
+#### 1. Name the parts of an angiosperm flower in which developent of male and female gametophyte take place.
+#### 2. Differentiate between microsporogenesis and megasporogenesis.
+Which type of cell division occurs during these events?
+Name the structure formed at the end of these two events.
+#### 3. Arrange the following terms in the correct developmental sequence: Pollen grain, sporogenous tissue, microspore tetrad, pollen mother cell, male gametes.
+#### 4. With a neat, labeled diagram, describe the parts of a typical angiosperm.
+#### 5. What is meant by the monosporic development of female gametophyte?
+#### 6. With a neat diagram explain the 7-celled, 8-nucleate nautre of the female gametophyte.
+#### 7. What are chasmogamous flowers?
+Can cross-pollination occur in cleistogamous flowers?
+Give reasons for your answer.
+#### 8. Mention two strategies evolved to prevent self-pollination.
+#### 9. What is self-incompatibility?
+Why does self-pollination not lead to seed formation in self-incompatible species?
+#### 10. What is bagging technique?
+How is it useful in a plant breeding programme?
+#### 11. What is triple fusion?
+Where and how does it take place?
+Name the nuclei involved in triple fusion
+#### 12. Why do you think the zygote is dormant for sometime in a fertilized ovule?
+#### 13. Differentiate between: (a) hypocotyl and epicotyl; (b) coleoptile and coleorrhiza; (c) integument and testa; (d) perisperm and pericarp.
+#### 14. Why is apple called a false fruit?
+Which part(s) of the flower forms the fruit?
+#### 15. What is meant by emasculation?
+When and why does a plant breeder employ this technique?
+#### 16. If one can induce parthenocarpy through the application of growth substances, which fruits would you select to induce parthenocarpy and why?
+#### 17. Explain the role of tapetum in the formation of pollen-grain wall.
+#### 18. What is apomixis and what is its importance?